aressler38/gml2json/README.md

 # gml2json

-Convert gml format to json format via jison.
+Convert graph modeling language (gml) format to json format via jison.
+This is **not** intended for geographical markup language.
+That is a different gml.

 # Usage